Best Data Model Schemas & Methods in 2023

 The Data Model Schema design begins with a high level of abstraction and progresses like any design process to become more concrete and specific.
 Data Models are generally classified into three types based on their level of abstraction.
 The process will begin with a Conceptual Model, then move on to a Logical Model, and finally to a Physical Model.
 Such data models provide a conceptual framework for a database user to specify the requirements, structure, and set of attributes for configuring a Database Schema.
 A Data Model also provides users with a high-level design implementation that determines what can be included in the schema.

-The best Data Model Schemas for 2022 are given below.
+The best Data Model Schemas are given below.

 1) Hierarchical Schema